Laminations of a graph on a pair of pants: Graphs achieving any

 \subsection{A class of graphs}

 To any sextuple $t=(l_1,l_2,l_3,n_1,n_2,n_3)\in \Z_+^6$ such that $n_i \leq \min (l_{i+1},l_{i+2})$ for all $1 \leq i \leq 3$, we will first associate a graph $\Gamma_t$ which has the topology of the disk.
-We will then obtain $G_t$ by gluing two identical copies of $\Gamma_t$ along their boundaries, like the construction of a pillowcase, which is topologically a sphere.
+We will then obtain $G_t$ by gluing two identical copies of $\Gamma_t$ along their boundaries.
 However, we will only glue three disjoint arcs of the boundary of one graph with three disjoint arcs of the boundary of the other graph, hence the result will be a three-holed sphere.